ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ### Step 6 Food

-  The next major thing you need for your colony is food, the fastest way to get food is to get a [Fisherman](../../source/buildings/fisherman).
-You could do a farmer or one of the herders but a fisherman is faster.
+  The next major thing you need for your colony is food.
+The fastest way to get food is to build a [Fisherman's Hut](../../source/buildings/fisherman).
+You could build a [Farm](../../source/buildings/farm&field) or one of the animal herders, but a Fisherman is faster.

 ### Step 7 Rest of the Colony

   This is where you need to decide what you need next, based on how you play and what your colony needs.
 But you have several things to look at.
-Once you get five citizens you can get attacked by barbarians, or you may get a sick citizen and need to build a hospital, or you may decide you want a sawmill to make the needed items for your miner or builder.
+Once you get seven citizens you can get attacked by raiders and you may want to build a [Guard Tower](../../source/buildings/guardtower), or you may get a sick citizen and want to build a [Hospital](../../source/buildings/hospital), or you may decide you want a [Sawmill](../../source/buildings/sawmill) to make the needed items for a worker.
 Or you may just want to have a specific worker, or you found a great place for a certain hut.
-From here on out, you decide how your colony will grow.
+You decide how your colony will grow!

   <br>

 ## Detailed Walkthrough
 <br>

-If you're here, **CONGRATULATIONS!** You have already <a href="#install">installed</a> MineColonies and are ready to embark on an adventure to explore, conquer and establish your own Settlement.
-Work hard and turn it into a thriving Town.
-Hone your Leader skills and grow grow grow into a City.
-Lastly, can you be a grand leader and finally achieve a Metropolis???
-(Check your ingame MineColonies Achievements).
+If you're here, **CONGRATULATIONS!** You have already <a href="#install">installed</a> MineColonies and are ready to embark on an adventure to explore, conquer and establish your own colony.
+Work hard and turn it into a thriving town.
+Hone your leadership skills and grow grow grow into a city!
+Lastly, can you be a grand leader and finally achieve a metropolis?
+(Check your ingame MineColonies Achievements.)

 <p style="text-align:center;"><img src="../../assets/images/tutorial/achievements.png" alt="Achievements"></p>

 So, the first thing you want to do is find the perfect spot to settle down.
 But, before you do that, there are two things you have to consider.
 The following comments are the most important you should read and consider to ensure a successful Town and avoid frustration.
-Please read all considerations first, before placing your [Supply Ship](../items/supplyship) or [Supply Camp](../items/supplycamp).
+Please read all considerations first, before placing your [Supply Ship](../items/supplycampandship) or [Supply Camp](../items/supplycampandship).
 Even before starting to play:

-**Hint:** The most important tool you will need for the entire mod is the Building Tool (check out our [Building Tool](../items/buildingtool) page).
-Craft the Building Tool so you can place all the buildings, worker huts and even the Supply Ship or Supply Camp in the perfect spot.
+**Hint:** The most important tool you will need for the entire mod is the build tool (check our [build tool](../items/buildtool) page).
+Craft the build tool so you can place all the huts and the Supply Ship or Supply Camp in the perfect spot.

 <p class="h4 text-center"><b>Build Tool Video.</b></p>